 The used access_key information may be a RAM sub-account access_key for a sub-account without list buckets permission.

-Solution: When using a sub-account, specify bucket endpoints on the console page to tell the ftpserver which endpoint should be used to access a certain bucket.
+Solution: When using a sub-account, specify bucket endpoints on the console page to tell the ftpserver which endpoint must be used to access a certain bucket.
 Also, the sub-account must have the required permissions.
-For information on implementing access control by using RAM to access OSS, refer to RAM.
+For information on implementing access control by using RAM to access OSS, see RAM.
 The details about permissions are as follow:

-Read-only: The OSS-FTP must have these permissions:[‘ListObjects’, ‘GetObject’, ‘HeadObject’].For information on creating a RAM sub-account with Read-only permission, refer to the graphic tutorial How to Integrate RAM for File Sharing.
+Read-only: The OSS-FTP must have these permissions:[‘ListObjects’, ‘GetObject’, ‘HeadObject’].For information on creating a RAM sub-account with Read-only permission, see the graphic tutorial How to Integrate RAM for File Sharing.

 If you want to allow a RAM sub-account to upload files, assign [‘PutObject’] permission.